-Yes, you can, and you can have it safely without worrying about passing HIV to your partner.
+Yes, you can.
+Even when you are HIV positive, you can have sex without worrying about passing HIV to your partner.
 There are a few ways you can do this.

 One way to prevent passing on HIV is to use condoms every time you have sex.
 If you use a condom correctly, it will keep your partner safe from HIV.

 Your partner can also protect themselves by using PrEP .
 PrEP is a daily pill that is also highly effective at preventing HIV.
 You have to take PrEP consistently and in the way you were told to but your healthcare provider can help you with that.
 Keep in mind that PrEP does not provide protection from other STIs or unplanned pregnancy .

 If you take your HIV medication every day, you can also protect your sexual partners from HIV.
 If you take your medication properly, the HIV in your body will be under control.
 The virus will reach a point where it can’t even be detected anymore!
 And you can not pass it on to others.
 We call this viral suppression.